 EOLSS

-The Encyclopedia of Life Support Systems, developed by UNESCO, is a virtual dynamic library with contributions from well over 7000 scholars from over 100 countries and edited by hundreds of subject experts, for a wide audience: pre-university/university students, professional practitioners, informed specialists, researchers, policy analysts, managers, and decision makers.
+The Encyclopedia of Life Support Systems, developed by UNESCO, is a virtual dynamic library with contributions from thousands of scholars from over 100 countries and edited by hundreds of subject experts, for a wide audience: pre-university/university students, professional practitioners, informed specialists, researchers, policy analysts, managers, and decision makers.
 The EOLSS is made available free of charge to universities in the UN list of least developed countries and disadvantaged individuals worldwide.
 Universities from developing countries also receive an appropriate discount.
 It is available to others at nominal subscription rates.

 ISTEC (Ibero-American Science & Technology Education Consortium)

 From a project at the University of New Mexico.
 The Consortium has been established to foster scientific, engineering, and technology education, joint international research and development efforts among its members, and to provide a cost-effective vehicle for the application and transfer of technology.
-In particular, the Digital Library Linkages Program was created to broaden electronic availability of research materials, to upgrade the information system skills of library and information workers, and to sharpen the skills and independence of the electronic information user.